-Participants at Management Promotion Meetings are directors, executive officers, and heads of business execution divisions.
+Participants at Management Promotion Meetings are directors (excluding directors who are members of the Audit and Supervisory Committee), director (full-time member of Audit and Supervisory Committee), executive officers, and heads of business execution divisions.
 With participants reporting on business execution and considering issues at Management Promotion Meetings held every six months in principle, AICA has established a framework that enables oversight of business activities and execution status.